medic/medic-docs/installation/public-docker-image-setup.md

 In case you are already running services on HTTP(80) and HTTPS(443), you will have to map new ports to the medic-os container.

-Turn down and remove all existing containers that were started: `docker-compose down && docker-compose rm`
+Turn down and remove all existing containers that were started:
+* `docker-compose down && docker-compose rm`

 To find out which service is using a conflicting port:

-On Linux
+On Linux:
 ```
 sudo netstat -plnt | grep ':<port>'
 ```

-On Mac (10.10 and above)
+On Mac (10.10 and above):
 ```
 sudo lsof -iTCP -sTCP:LISTEN -n -P | grep ':<port>'
 ```
 You can either kill the service which is occupying HTTP/HTTPS ports, or run the container with forwarded ports that are free.
 In your compose file, change the ports under medic-os:
 ```
 services: